ajFarmerModding/FS22_GriffinIndiana_TrainFix/README.md

-Auther:ajFarmer
-Discription:FS22 Griffin Indiana 1.1.0.0 Train Files
+Auther: ajFarmer

 How to Use:
 1. Navigate to your FS22 mods folder
 2. Unzip FS22_GriffinIndiana
-3. Copy all the files in GriffinIndianaTrainFix except for README.xml
+3. Copy all the files in FS22_GriffinIndiana_TrainFix except for README.xml
 4. Paste Files into FS22_GriffinIndiana/maps/placeables
 5. Overwrite when promted
 6. Due not rezip file FS22_GriffinIndiana